-If you don’t have happy, healthy employees, you don’t have much of a business.
+If you don’t know how to improve personal wellness around you, you won’t have happy, healthy employees, or much of a business.
 Yes, when you improve wellness it can boost your business!

 It has been shown time and time again that employees who are well are much more productive, creative, and loyal than those who are unwell or unhappy with their lot, which is hardly a surprise.